gr2m/github-project/README.md

 Example for `error.toHumanMessage()`:

-> "unknown" is an invalid option for the "My Date" project field
+> "unknown" is not compatible with the "My Date" project field

 #### `GitHubProjectUnknownFieldOptionError`

 Thrown when attempting to set a single select project field to a value that is not included in the field's configured options.
+Inherits from [`GitHubProjectInvalidValueError`](#githubprojectinvalidvalueerror).

 ```js
 import Project, { GitHubProjectUnknownFieldOptionError } from "github-project";